 If a child is adopted by someone else or is active military, then child support payments no longer apply.
 If this is the case, the non-custodial parent will need to petition the courts to release them for further payments.

 How to File for Child Support

 A court order is needed to begin the child support process.
 In the case of a newborn where the parents aren't married, it's best to get the court order as soon as you can after the child is born.
 In cases of legal separation or divorce, a court order is needed right away.
 Child support typically begins on the date the order is filed.
 It is not retroactive beyond the date of the filing which is why it’s so important to begin the process as soon as possible.

 Court orders are available through the local Child Support Agencies.
 You can choose to have the agencies represent you, hire an attorney or represent yourself.
 An attorney is usually the best idea because they don’t have an emotional interest in the case and will not be swayed by excuses.
 Family law attorneys also have specialized knowledge and experience relevant to child support and custody issues.
 If you choose to represent yourself you need to be sure you’ve equipped with as much information as possible.

 Obtaining a court order is easier than it sounds and it’s something you’ll need to do if you want another party to have a legal obligation to pay child support.
 Without a court order, the other parent has no legal obligation and even though you may have agreed to mutual terms of payment you’ll have little recourse if they stop making payments.

 For assistance collecting your child support, seek help through the Child Support Enforcement Agency in your area.
-They will provide help in locating an out of state parent, provide free attorney advisers, and file information through the district attorney’s office.
-When a parent does not pay for child support the agency will help you collect and file the proper paperwork to ensure you get paid.
+They'll provide help in locating an out of state parent, provide free attorney advisers, and file information through the district attorney’s office.
+When a parent does not pay child support the agency will help you collect and file the proper paperwork to ensure you get paid.